reddysridhar53/reddysridhar53/README.md

 ### Hi there 👋

+I am a full stack web developer with 8+ years of experience.
+I have experience building Hybrid mobile applications using React Native

 <!--
 **reddysridhar53/reddysridhar53** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.